ShivangDholaria/Weather-App/README.md

 Make sure to add you API Key for the OpenWeather API in the `application.properties` file so that your app runs perfectly.

+To implement a complete CICD solution, [visit this site!](https://dev.to/shivangdholaria/cicd-in-action-deploying-an-application-from-code-to-cloud-4eb3)